TLS Checker: Verifying Your Website’s Security Protocol

 Checking your site’s TLS version is straightforward.
 Here’s a step-by-step guide:

-- Choose a TLS checker tool (we'll cover some options shortly).
+Choose a TLS checker tool (we’ll cover some options shortly).
+Some TLS checker tools allow you to specify the port and adjust settings for specialized tests.

 - Supported TLS versions